How investigative journalists can start to investigate, analyze and explore massive leaks of large document collections with many files much faster

-But you dont have to wait such a long time until you can start with investigations in such big leaks:
+But you don't have to wait such a long time until you can start with investigations in such big leaks:

 Lack of IT admins?
 More user interfaces (UI) for investigative journalists

-Most of the below described features and methods to pick low hanging fruits very fast had been develped years ago by a powerful modular, flexible and extendable Python based plugin architecture, but they needed Linux admin knowledge on Unix command line tools, Extract Transform Load (ETL) pipelines and related command line tools, most investigative journalists do not have.
+Most of the below described features and methods to pick low-hanging fruits very fast had been develped years ago by a powerful modular, flexible and extendable Python based plugin architecture, but they needed Linux admin knowledge on Unix command line tools, Extract Transform Load (ETL) pipelines and related command line tools, most investigative journalists do not have.

 Like the last releases, the coming Open Source release in March (testing and improving stuff which yet in public Git repository) will provide additional web user interfaces and new default settings, so some features can be easier used even by freelance journalists or members of a team, if a specialized datajournalist or admin is busy or temporary not available:

-Get low hanging fruits very fast
+Get low-hanging fruits very fast

-Many relevant information can be low hanging fruits from a computing power perspective.
+Many relevant information can be low-hanging fruits from a computing power perspective.

-Therefore Open Semantic Search can run the extraction and analysis of documents in multiple stages:
+So Open Semantic Search can run the extraction and analysis of documents in multiple stages: